data61/anonlink/README.rst

 Discussion
 ----------

-If you run into bugs, you can file them in our [issue tracker](https://github.com/data61/anonlink/issues) on GitHub.
+If you run into bugs, you can file them in our `issue tracker <https://github.com/data61/anonlink/issues>`__ on GitHub.

-There is also an [anonlink mailing list](https://groups.google.com/forum/#!forum/anonlink) for development discussion and release announcements.
+There is also an `anonlink mailing list <https://groups.google.com/forum/#!forum/anonlink>`__ for development discussion and release announcements.

-Wherever we interact, we strive to follow the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+Wherever we interact, we strive to follow the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`__.

 License